americano0029/unemployed_clock/README.md

 ## Just a copy of Unemployed Clock Like Bae Seok Ryu's Love Next Door by fitriadyaa

-Feel free to explore the codebase and dive into the journey! 🚀📱

 ## Support The original ☕

 If you find MyGithubUser helpful or just want to support my work, you can buy me a coffee! ☕